· · · · · · ·

 Fun things to do with kids in Tampa

 There are so many fun things to do with kids in Tampa, Florida.
-Whether planning a weekend escape or a whole week, Tampa has something for everyone in the family to enjoy.
+Whether planning a weekend escape or a long vacation, Tampa has something for everyone in the family to enjoy.

 Photo Credit: Visit Tampa Bay